-The IWC database contains detailed records for the majority of humpback whale catches made in the NP during the $20^{th}$ century.
-Ivashchenko et al. (2013) has updated the catch record for NP humpbacks to include new information on extensive illegal takes by the USSR.
-With these additional catches, the $20^{th}$ century catch record is thought to be reasonably complete, with the total number of humpbacks caught in the NP during this time estimated to be 29,103 whales.
-Catch records before 1900 are incomplete (Omura, 1986; Reeves and Smith, 2006), so any estimate of the overall total catch for humpback whales in this ocean will vary depending upon the assumptions one makes with regarded to missing information.
+The IWC database contains detailed records for the majority of humpback whale catches made in the NP during the 20th century (Allison, 2015).
+Ivashchenko et al. (2013) have updated the catch record for NP humpbacks to include new information on extensive illegal takes by the USSR.
+With these additional catches, the 20th century catch record is thought to be reasonably complete, with the total number of humpbacks caught in the NP during this time estimated to be 29,103 whales.
+Catch records before 1900 are incomplete (Omura, 1986; Reeves & Smith, 2010), so any estimate of the overall total catch for humpback whales in this ocean will vary depending upon the assumptions one makes with regarded to missing information.